-Fire Safety Management Are there hydrants within the grounds of the property estate?
-Yes re there notable restrictions for the positioning of fire appliances within 20 metres of the building?
+Fire Safety Management are there hydrants within the grounds of the property estate?
+No are there notable restrictions for the positioning of fire appliances within 20 metres of the building?
 No s a Premises Information Box installed?
-Yes re there complexities or unique features to the building to warrant the installation of a Premises Information ox?
-Unable to Confirm s there a working Drop Key mechanism to access the building?
-No s there a Dry Riser installed?
-Yes are there outlets on each level above the 6th storey?
-Yes s there evidence to confirm the Dry Riser is serviced?
-No s Dry Riser signage displayed appropriately?
-Yes Are there any observable defects to inlets or outlets and their casings?
-No Are there other concerns identified for fire service operations?
+Yes Are there complexities or unique features to the building to warrant the installation of a Premises Information Box?
+N/A s there a working Drop Key mechanism to access the building?
+Yes s there a Dry Riser installed?
+Yes Are there outlets on each level above the 6th storey?
+N/A is there evidence to confirm the Dry Riser is serviced?
+Unable to Confirm is Dry Riser signage displayed appropriately?
+No Are there any observable defects to inlets or outlets and their casings?
+Yes Are there other concerns identified for fire service operations?
 No Did you encounter any potential or actual hoarding risks?
-No BHF have a medical register of 02 users, did you encounter a resident declaring they were using 02 but not registered?
+No BHF have a medical register of 02 users, did you encounter a resident declaring they were using 02 but not egistered?
 No s there a suppression system installed within any part of the building?
-Unable to Confirm Did you encounter any potential hazards due to negligent contractor work at the property and its grounds?
-No Are there other concerns identified to do with fire safety management?
-Yes Does the building contain both commercial outlets and residential dwellings?
+No Did you encounter any potential hazards due to negligent contractor work at the property and its grounds?
+N/A Are there other concerns identified to do with fire safety management?
+No Does the building contain both commercial outlets and residential dwellings?
 No Any there other concerns identified with control of shared means of escape?
 N/A

 Safety Management Are there staff or site managers based at and working in the building?
 No Are staff trained to support an evacuation of the building during a fire emergency?
 N/A Any there other concerns identified with on-site staff and their training?
 N/A Are fire safety records accessible in a suitable physical or digital format for fire inspection audits?
-No Is LBHF emergency and general contact details displayed in the communal area?
-Yes Any there other concerns identified with the management of information?
+Yes Is LBHF emergency and general contact details displayed in the communal area?
+No Any there other concerns identified with the management of information?
 Yes